 Tamara B. Packard

 Tamara B. Packard brings over 25 years of experience to her civil litigation and appeals practice, emphasizing employee rights and civil rights law.
-She is rated "AV Preeminent®" by Martindale-Hubbell and is a Senior Fellow of the Litigation Counsel of America.
+She is rated "AV Preeminent®" by Martindale-Hubbell.
 In 2019 Tamara received the Marygold Melli Achievement Award from the Legal Association for Women, in recognition of a career of paving the way for women in the legal profession, advocating for social justice, and serving as a mentor to other women.
 Wisconsin Super Lawyers ranked Tamara in the "Top 25" women lawyers in the state, as well as in the "Top 25" Madison area attorneys, for 2017.

 In addition to her litigation practice, Tamara negotiates employment contracts, separation agreements, and covenants not to compete (also called "non-competes" or "restrictive covenants") on behalf of employees, including corporate executives, medical care providers and biotech professionals.
 When negotiation over a previously entered into covenant not to compete is no longer an option, she litigates on behalf of her clients to void or limit the covenant with the goal of enabling them to pursue their chosen careers without interference.